intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 Assets are context objects defined by the entity using CISO Assistant.
 They are optional, assessments can be done without using them.

-Assets are of type primary or support.
-A primary asset has no parent, a support asset can have parent assets (primary or support), but not itself.
+Assets are of type primary or supporting.
+A primary asset has no parent, a supporting asset can have parent assets (primary or supporting), but not itself.

 ## Frameworks